 - Invent and design new approaches to computing technology and find innovative uses for existing technology

 - Work with faculty and peers to find new research to conduct

 Business analysts, also known as BI professionals, work alongside other business analysts and typically report directly to a project manager.
 Their main tasks include performing detailed requirements analysis, interfacing directly with databases, documenting processes, and performing user acceptance testing.
 BI (business intelligence) workers tend to spend time with some of the industry-standard tools like Domo or Tableau.

 - Work with the internal organization to help them improve their processes and systems

-- Know the ins and outs of popular databases like Postgres, MySQL, and Mongo in order to conduct BI research
+- Know the ins and outs of popular databases like Postgres, MySQL, and Mongo to conduct BI research

-- Perform analysis in order to come up with solutions to business problems
+- Perform analysis to come up with solutions to business problems

 - Help to introduce data-driven solutions to businesses and their clients

 UI/UX designers are often responsible for gathering user requirements, designing graphic elements and building navigation components.
 The software they use to create designs is rapidly changing, and there is fierce competition in that industry.
-In order to do well, a designer needs to stay up-to-date with the latest trends in the design tools, as well as design best-practices.
+To do well, a designer needs to stay up-to-date with the latest trends in the design tools, as well as design best practices.

-UI/UX designers typically don’t need any CS or programming experience, but I’ve actually seen some designers make a transition from front-end work to design because they enjoy the creative side.
+UI/UX designers typically don’t need any CS or programming experience, but I’ve seen some designers make a transition from front-end work to design because they enjoy the creative side a bit more.